Tony Bouie

-Tony Vanderson Bouie (born August 7, 1972) is a former American college and professional American football who was a safety in the National Football League (NFL) for four seasons.
-He played college football for the University of Arizona, and earned All-American honors.
+Tony Vanderson Bouie (born August 7, 1972) is an American former professional football player who was a safety for four seasons in the National Football League (NFL).
+He played college football for the Arizona Wildcats, earning consensus All-American honors in 1994.
 He played professionally for the NFL's Tampa Bay Buccaneers.

 Early years

 Bouie was born and raised in New Orleans, Louisiana.
 He attended Holy Cross School in New Orleans, and played for the Holy Cross Tigers high school football team.

 College career

 While attending the University of Arizona, he played for the Arizona Wildcats football team from 1991 to 1994.
 Bouie was a key member of the Wildcats' Pacific-10 Conference championship team in 1993, which defeated the Miami Hurricanes in the Fiesta Bowl.
 He was recognized as a consensus All-American and first-team All-Pac-10 selection at defensive back following his senior season in 1994, and was featured on the cover of Sports Illustrated magazine.
 He also played for the Arizona Wildcats baseball team, and was a member of the Wildcats' Pac-10 championship baseball teams in 1992 and 1993.

 Bouie graduated from the University of Arizona with a Bachelor of Arts degree in media arts.
 He was inducted into the University of Arizona Sports Hall of Fame in 2000, and his name is included among other Wildcats football greats in the Ring of Honor on the facade of Arizona Stadium.